St. Mary's NATIONAL CATHOLIC CHURCH

 LORD THANK YOU FOR HEARING OUR PRAYER

 * For all who are ill.
 May our loved ones in hospitals or suffering at home know healing and peace.
 May God nourish the bodies that hold pain and loneliness.
 We pray especially for: for Nelson Arnold, Ron Gilroy, Debbie Hanson, Melissa DeWitt Arens, Deb Meyers, Cory Fleming, Fr.
-Joseph Ruggeri, Bishop Vicar Gerald Miller, Jackie and Gerry Spencer, Donna M. Franco, Ann Carter Haines, Frank Vance, Jr, …………………………..as well as those suffering with or recovering from the measles, Covid, flu, and pneumonia.
+Joseph Ruggeri, Bishop Vicar Gerald Miller, Jackie and Gerry Spencer, Donna M. Franco, Ann Carter Haines, Rich Lewis, Ryan Holbert who is having surgery this week…guide the doctors, for John Becker recovering from being hit by a hit-and-run driver. …………………………..as well as those suffering with or recovering from the measles, Covid, flu, and pneumonia.

 WE PRAY TO THE LORD